Ellednera/MapSearching/README.md

-# MapSearching
+# JADE-Cars MapSearching
-Codes and assets for search algorithms
+Codes and assets for search algorithms.
+The codes here are meant to suite the project.
+For the stand-alone codes, see (MapSearching)[https://github.com/Ellednera/MapSearching]

 Structure for the codes:
  - ./assets/Station.java